ShahsTestingZone/100-Days-of-Kotlin/log.md

 - I will use this project as reference
 - Topics included; Navigation, Shared Viewmodel, Databinding, Tests
 - The test in this package are really good to use as reference.

+Good for adding functions to data class to format certain values.

 ## BREAK FROM CODING (4th March - 23rd March)